VIETNAM TRAVEL GUIDE

 The best part about buying a motorbike was being able to stop in smaller, less touristy towns and really interact with locals.
 In 2013 we bought Jerry for around $400 and sold it for almost the same price a month later.
 If you’re an avid motorbike person or if you simply want to take on this once in a lifetime adventure, check out our posts on travelling around Vietnam on a motorbike.

-If you don’t know how to drive a motorbike (or are not properly licensed or insured), you can opt to a motorbike tour along some of the best routes.
+If you don’t know how to drive a motorbike (or are not properly licensed or insured), you can opt for a motorbike tour along some of the best routes.
 Listed below are a few of our recommendations.

 Dalat City Easy Rider Tours – If you’re in the area, we highly recommend going on one of these motorcycle tours.
 Not only are the guides amazing (old Vietnamese veterans) but the roads around the area are top-notch!
 This tour is best booked ahead as they do fill up.